How Hot Does a Log Burner Get?

 Can I use my log burner for cooking?

-Yes, if you use a suitable cooking accessory designed for log burners, you can safely prepare food while enjoying the heat.
+Using a suitable cooking accessory made for log burners allows you to safely cook food while enjoying the warmth.

 What maintenance is required to keep my log burner operating efficiently?